Kubernetes on AWS EKS

 These are not requirements, and they do not replace the official Kubernetes and cloud provider documentation.
 They are recommendations based on experience running CloudBees CI on Kubernetes.
 Use them as guidelines for your deployment.

-For more information on Kubernetes please refer to the official Kubernetes Documentation.
+For more information on CloudBees CI, refer to the official Kubernetes documentation.

 Terms and definitions